Singles 90/98

-Singles 90/98 is a limited edition 11 disc compilation album by Massive Attack released in 1998.
-It features all their vinyl and CD singles collected until 1998 with B-sides and a host of remixes totalling 63 tracks.
+Singles 90/98 is a limited edition 11 disc compilation album by Massive Attack, released in 1998.
+It features all their vinyl and CD singles collected until 1998 with B-sides and remixes totalling 63 tracks.
+It peaked at number 18 on the UK R&B Albums Chart.

-The box set is packaged in a 5" X 5" black box made of thermally treated paper which turns white when touched or when heat is applied.
+The box set is designed by Tom Hingston and Massive Attack's Robert Del Naja.
+It is packaged in a 5" × 5" black box made of thermally treated paper which turns white when touched or when heat is applied.
 The actual discs are housed in 11 cardboard sleeves with new artwork not found on the original singles.